wso2/docs-ballerina-integrator/en/docs/learn/data-mapping.md

 <a href="{{base_path}}/assets/img/data-mapping/error-resolving.gif"><img src="{{base_path}}/assets/img/data-mapping/error-resolving.gif" alt="Error Resolving" width="70%"></a>

-2. When you are done click on the `Go Back` Button to return to the flow diagram

 ### Step 7: Return the transformed payload
 1. Hover to the arrow after the Data Mapper node in the flow diagram and click the ➕ button
 2. Select **`Return`** from the node panel.